 - Medium size kitchen knife.

-- Tofu usually comes in 15 oz. blocks packaged in a tub filled with water.
-Using a knife, cut an opening in the plastic covering along one side of the tub and drain the water into the storage container you’ll being using for the leftover tofu.
+- Tofu usually comes in 14-16 oz. blocks packaged in a tub filled with water.
+Using a knife, cut an opening in the plastic covering along one side of the tub and discard the water.

 - Add 1/4 cup of diced yam and/or sweet potato.